 Graduate Assistant Positions

 The Athletics Department at Azusa Pacific University offers four graduate assistant positions within the sports medicine staff each year.
 All graduate assistants are assigned positions as part of the intercollegiate sports medicine program and rotate as necessary.
 Graduate assistants should be enrolled in an APU graduate program that fits within the time requirement of the graduate assistant position and must meet application requirements.
+The two (2) most common programs are the M.S. in Physical Education in the Department of Teacher Education, and the M.A. in Leadership in the Department of Leadership and Organizational Psychology.
 To view a list of graduate programs available, use the program finder.

 The graduate assistants will be assigned to the following sports:

 Graduate assistants are responsible for the daily medical coverage, travel, and health care of assigned APU intercollegiate athletic teams.
 Specific assignments will be determined.
 They will also assist with the drug testing programs, educational programs, and in supervision, instruction, and evaluation of athletic training students.
 They are responsible for medical documentation of all evaluations, treatments, rehabilitations, and referrals.
 Graduate assistants will also be responsible for the operation and maintenance of the Sports Medicine facilities.

 View the full Graduate Assistant Athletic Trainer Job Description (PDF).

 To obtain the tuition discount for summer school, special arrangements must be made.
 For teaching, adjunct pay is possible.
 For more information, see the teaching section below.